sonnerberg/website/README.md

 Really short story
 --------------------------------

-Clone this repo to get a clean install.
+Clone the website repo to get a clean install.

-Prepare to run website in docker and update all local files.
+Prepare to run website in docker (and update your repo).

 ```
 make docker
 ```

-That creates the `cache/` directory.
+This creates the `cache/` directory where the website stores it cached files.

 Remember to clean the Anax cache when making updates to files in the `content/` directory.

 ```
 make clean-anax-cache